Saturday, December 4, 2021

 Here is another picture, clicked more than a month ago where you can see the flowers blooming, ready to be pollinated.
 The dry flowers still clinging on, shows that they have been successfully pollinated.

-The bottle you see is from nuttie artzz.
-It looks better at night when the lights come up inside the bottle.
 This season the yield of drumstick was pretty good.
 One of the regular visitors is the purple sunbird who goes in for the nectar from the Moringa (drumstick) flower.

 The Ashy Prinia prefers to hang around or maybe even hang on the Moringa.
 No threat to my Moringas as the bird weighs only about 7 to 10 gms.
 (Google facts)